Diagnosis

 There are several types of cardiac ablation.
 The type used to treat atrial fibrillation depends on your specific symptoms, overall health and whether you're having another heart surgery.

 • Atrioventricular (AV) node ablation.
-Heat energy is usually applied to the heart tissue at the AV node to destroy the electrical signaling connection.
+Heat energy is usually applied to the heart tissue at the AV node.
+This destroys the electrical signaling connection.
 After this treatment, a pacemaker is needed for life.

 • Maze procedure.
-A doctor uses heat or cold energy or a scalpel to create a pattern — or maze – of scar tissue in the upper chambers of the heart.
-Scar tissue doesn't send electrical signals.
-So the maze interferes with the stray heart signals that cause atrial fibrillation.
+A doctor uses heat or cold energy or a scalpel to create a pattern of scar tissue in the upper chambers of the heart.
+The pattern is called a maze.
+The heart's electrical signals can't pass through scar tissue.
+So the maze blocks the stray heart signals that cause atrial fibrillation.

-If a scalpel is used to create the maze pattern, open-heart surgery is necessary.
+If a scalpel is used to create the maze pattern, open-heart surgery is needed.
 This is called the surgical maze procedure.
-It's the preferred AFib treatment in those who need another heart surgery, such as coronary artery bypass surgery or heart valve repair.
+It's the preferred AFib treatment for those who need another heart surgery.
+For example, it may be done during coronary artery bypass graft surgery or heart valve repair.

 • Hybrid atrial fibrillation ablation.
 This therapy combines ablation with surgery.
 It is used to treat long-standing persistent atrial fibrillation.

 Atrial fibrillation may return after cardiac ablation.
 If this happens, another ablation or heart treatment may be recommended.
-After cardiac ablation, lifelong blood thinners may be needed to prevent strokes.
+After cardiac ablation, blood thinners may be needed for life to prevent strokes.

 From Mayo Clinic to your inbox